brege/plex-letterboxd/README.md

 sudo systemctl start plex-letterboxd.timer
 ```

-This timer will run the the exporter once a month, producing a new, monthly CSV file in the configured `data/` directory.
+This timer will run the exporter once a month, producing a new, monthly CSV file in the configured `data/` directory.
 You can run this on your Plex machine or other machine since the exporter only queries the Plex API.

 ---